Neurodivergence in Criminal Justice Network (NICJN)

 NICJN Launch Event

-This online Knowledge Exchange event to launch the NICJN will be themed around Autism in Criminal Justice.
-It will include presentations by a range of experts of autism and policing, courts, and prisons; the accounts of individuals with lived experience; and an opportunity to discuss the scope and aims of the NICJN.
+The launch of NICJN on 27 July 2021 was themed around Autism in Criminal Justice.
+It included presentations by a range of experts of autism and policing, courts, and prisons; the accounts of individuals with lived experience; and the scope and aims of the network were discussed.